mkirsch2/tuition_status/technology.md

 ## Cleaning and Analysis
-### Jupyter Notebook
+### Jupyter Notebook and Pandas
-- Read in CSV file and performed exploratory data analysis
+- Read in CSV file and performed exploratory data analysis using Pandas
 - Viewed samples of the data using df.head() and df.tail()
 - Dropped null values using df.dropna()
 - Identified the data types using df.dtypes()